SanctussBa/MilkStoreReact/README.md

 * Optimization of mobile responisive design.
 * Adding Pagination
 * Implementing pricing system
-* Implementation of images according to Milk type
 * Website deployment

 ## How you can clone and run this project?